microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/subjectrightsrequestallmailboxlocation.md

 ---
 title: "subjectRightsRequestAllMailboxLocation resource type"
-description: "Represents the properties for subject rights request all mailbox location."
+description: "Represents the properties for a subject rights request that defines all mailboxes (Exchange mailboxes and individual or group Microsoft Teams chats) as a search location.s"
 author: "skadam-msft"
 ms.localizationpriority: medium
 ms.prod: "compliance"